getprove/prove-api/Readme.md

 1. Sign up for a free Prove [developer account](https://getprove.com/signup).

-2. Create a new app and receive your API key.
+2. Grab your API test and live keys from your [dashboard](https://getprove.com/login?redirect=/).

 3. Integrate our RESTful API with your DSL wrapper:
     * Node (npm) <https://github.com/getprove/prove-node>